Chris Kent-That’s All I Need Now

 Limerick Sings International Choral Festival

-University Concert Hall is delighted to welcome APOLLO5 to open the 202Limerick Sings International Choral Festival, performing their stunning "Anam" programme.
+University Concert Hall is delighted to welcome APOLLO5 presented by Liz Nolan to open the 202Limerick Sings International Choral Festival, performing their stunning "Anam" programme.

 Anam is